-- When you try to login to the iDRAC console using the 'iDRAC Access via Host OS' feature; audit trails on the LCL does not capture the actual end-user.
-And there is another log added by iDRAC Service Module to explain the context of iDRAC Access via Host OS with the end-user address. - Virtual console and Virtual Media are not supported over iDRAC Access via Host OS. - iDRAC user needs to be configured. - Asynchronous operations are not supported over iDRAC Access via Host OS only Config. (i.e iDRAC network not configured)
+- When the user accesses the iDRAC consoles using iDRAC Access via Host OS; audit trails on the LCL does not capture the actual enduser.
+Hence there is another log added by iSM to explain the context of iDRAC Access via Host OS with the end user address. - Virtual console and Virtual Media are not supported over iDRAC Access via Host OS. - iDRAC user needs to be configured. - Asynchronous operations are not supported over iDRAC Access via Host OS only Config. (i.e iDRAC network not configured)